mcqua007/shopify-bare/readme.md

 │    │   ├─ modules/             - place to put javascript modules
 │    │   ├─ main.js              - main js files used across site
 │    │   └─ ...                  - other pages of site js go here ie.e cart.js
-│    ├─ sass/
+│    ├─ styles/
+│    │   ├─ lib/                 - place to put other css that should be separate from app.css
+│    │   ├─ static/              - place to put static styles i.e. fonts
-│    │   ├─ modules/             - place to put scss modules
+│    │   ├─ components/          - place to put css components
-│    │   │   └─ _headers.scss    - example of partials starts with _
+│    │   │   └─ button.css     - example of component
-│    │   ├─ styles.scss          - main styles used across the site
+│    │   ├─ app.css            - main styles used across the site
-│    │   ├─ product.scss         - example of template page sass
 │    │   └─ ...
-│    └─ tmp/                     - used for temp output from gulp, i.e. rejected css
-│        ├─ styles.rejected.css  - shows all selectors that were purged from styles.scss
-│        └─ ...                  - other purged files
 │
 ├─ .env                          - config file for your shopify store, use .env.sample to get started ├─ gulpfile.js                   - use this to edit build pipelines if needed